The idea behind inbreedR is to provide a consistent

 obtain a distribution of heterozygosity-heterozygosity

-it directly relates to HFC theory (equation 2).
-The HHC
+preferable because it directly relates to HFC theory (equation 2).
+The

-confidence intervals, specifying how often the dataset is randomly split
+together with confidence intervals, specifying how often the dataset is

 HHC_mouse_microsats <- HHC(mouse_microsats , reps = 1000)